StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

     return HelloWindow(tui)
 ```

 You can get the complete code from my [git hub repository](https://github.com/StevenLwcz/gdb-python-blog).
-Now is time to give it a go in gdb.
+Now is time to give it a go in GDB.

 ``` $ gdb -q ```